bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 # How to manage BDM in REST API extensions

-## Use case

-This example demonstrates best practices when developing a [REST API Extension](rest-api-extensions.md) accessing [Business Data](define-and-deploy-the-bdm.md).
+This page demonstrates best practices when developing a [REST API Extension](rest-api-extensions.md) accessing [Business Data](define-and-deploy-the-bdm.md).
 Special attention is paid on performance matters.

+## First use case
-Image below shows the BDM model used for the example use-case:
+Image below shows the BDM model used for the first use-case:

 ![BDM model used](images/bdm_model_for_rest_api_01.png)